SizeMeCom/sizeme-react/README.md

   - [flatMeasurements] (_Boolean_): show product circumference measurements (chest, waist etc) as measured on a flat surface in the size guide.
 Default: true
   - [measurementUnit] (_String_): default measurement unit.
 Possible values: "cm" for metric, "in" for imperials.
 Default: "cm"
   - [measurementUnitChoiceDisallowed] (_Boolean_): disallow user from switching measurement unit.
 Default: false
-  - [matchGenderFromNameMale] (_String_): a reg exp string to match that product is for (real) men.
+  - [matchGenderFromNameMale] (_String_): a reg exp string to match that product is for men.
 Otherwise measuring videos etc. default to women.
 Default: ""

 - [additionalTranslations] (_Object_): Optionally override translations defined under ['i18n'](src/i18n).
 Example of how to override the Swedish translation for chest: